INVESTOR ALERT: Law Offices of Howard G. Smith Continues Its Investigation of Talis Biomedical Corporation (TLIS) on Behalf of Investors

-Law Offices of Howard G. Smith continues its investigation on behalf of Talis Biomedical Corporation (“Talis” or the “Company”) (NASDAQ: TLIS) investors concerning the Company’s possible violations of the federal securities laws.
+BENSALEM, Pa., Dec.
+10, 2021 (GLOBE NEWSWIRE) -- Law Offices of Howard G. Smith continues its investigation on behalf of Talis Biomedical Corporation (“Talis” or the “Company”) ( TLIS) investors concerning the Company’s possible violations of the federal securities laws.

 On August 10, 2021, Talis reported its second quarter 2021 financial results.
 During the related conference call, the Company revealed that its “development timelines have been extended by delays in the launching of [Talis’] COVID-19 test and manufacturing scale.”